How To Use Body Scrub

 Retinol or Benzoyl Peroxide

-If you are using any product that contains retinol or benzoyl peroxide, you might need to consult a skin care expert.
+If you use a product containing retinol or benzoyl peroxide, you should consult a skincare expert.

 Skin Conditions or Injuries